Education in Mali: Disability and disease

 According to the World Health Organization, approximately 2 million Malians are considered disabled.
 As of 2000, there were 200,000 people who were deaf in Mali.
 A study by researcher and author Victoria Nyst revealed that meningitis and other diseases are main contributors to deafness, especially because Mali is a part of the African meningitis belt.
 Most deaf Malians do not have access to formal education in sign language.
 This is because there are no sign language classes for those who aren't deaf, leading to untrained teachers, interpreters, and parents.
 This propagates a system in which the deaf population has less access to information about government initiatives such as major health campaigns.
 In order to address this, the government has unsuccessfully tried to incorporate deaf students into hearing schools.
 As an alternative, many deaf Malians are sent to other countries such as France and Russia.

 Malaria is also an issue which affects educational development.
 In a 2010 study about the effects of malaria on the village of Diankabou, researchers found that malaria was responsible for the majority of deaths of children under 5 years old and over a third of all visits to health clinics.
 Additionally, they found that malaria during pregnancy can negatively affect the development of a child.
-Once a child is born, malaria can lead to speech delay and mental retardation for children under 5.
+Once a child is born, malaria can lead to speech delay and intellectual disability for children under 5.
 Thus, this disease is the main cause of students not attending class.
 This study also revealed that malaria negatively influences educational and cognitive development.